-- Capacitors are used in may electric circuits - What is an electric circuit? - A closed path of conductors, usually wires connecting capacitors and other electrical devices, in which - charges can flow - And includes a voltage source such as a battery - Capacitors can be connected in various ways. - In parallel, in Series or in combination
+- Capacitors may be used in electric circuits - What is an electric circuit? - A closed path of conductors, usually wires connecting capacitors and other electrical devices, in which - · charges can flow - And includes a voltage source such as a battery - Capacitors can be connected in various ways. - In parallel, in series or in combination